Ski Resorts in Tyrol, Austria

 Full stats →

-Home of the legendary Hahnenkamm downhill race, surrounded by a medieval town with unparalleled Alpine atmosphere.
+Home of the legendary Hahnenkamm downhill race, surrounded by a medieval walled town with the kind of Alpine atmosphere that's hard to match elsewhere in Austria.

 Vertical860m (2,822ft)